waveform80/picamera/docs/recipes1.rst

         finally:
             camera.remove_overlay(o)

-Given that overlayed renderers can be hidden (by moving them below the preview's :attr:`~picamera.renderers.PiRenderer.layer` which defaults to 2), made semi-transparent (with the :attr:`~picamera.renderers.PiRenderer.alpha` property), and resized so that they don't :attr:`fill the screen
+Given that overlaid renderers can be hidden (by moving them below the preview's :attr:`~picamera.renderers.PiRenderer.layer` which defaults to 2), made semi-transparent (with the :attr:`~picamera.renderers.PiRenderer.alpha` property), and resized so that they don't :attr:`fill the screen